 Occupations and Workforce

-Colton is a blue-collar town, with 41.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Colton, you'll notice that it is more blue-collar than most other communities in America.
+41.67% of Colton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Colton is a city of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Colton who work in office and administrative support (18.50%), sales jobs (8.94%) and management occupations (7.32%).

 Telecommuters are a relatively large percentage of the workforce: 9.54% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 Because of many things, Colton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Colton really has some of the features that families look for when choosing a good community to raise children.
 Is Colton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Colton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.